susanBuck/notes/05_Laravel/Gulp.md

 If you had any .css files already in `public/css/` there should now be a minified copy of them in `public/css/min/`.
 If you didn't have any files to start, create one...

-In `public/css/example.css':

-	body {
-		color:red;
-	}

-Upon creating this file, and making any updates to it, it will re-generate itself as a minified version in `public/css/min`.
+Make an edit to one of your .css files, and you should note the minified version gets updated.

 Remember that gulp has to be running in CL in order for this watcher to keep working.

+# Tips:

-Tip: you can also run just individual tasks from gruntfile.js:
+You can run individual tasks from gruntfile.js:

 	$ gulp css

+You can throw `console.logs` into your gulpfile.js for debugging.
+Example:

+	console.log('Minified CSS...');